glennklockwood/limelead/content/pages/benchmarks/elbencho.md

 where all of the arguments fall into one of several groups that affect what the benchmark actually does.

-The following define the general parameters of the benchmark:
+By default, elbencho performs all I/Os to one file, analogous to the IOR shared-file mode.
+With that in mind, the following define the general parameters of the benchmark:

+- `elbencho.seq.1M` is the name of the output file or directory.
 - `--threads 8` uses eight I/O threads
-- `--size 1M` generates a file that is 1M (1,048,576 bytes) large
+- `--size 8M` generates a file that is 8M (8,388,608 bytes) large
-- `--block 1M` performs writes using 1M (1,048,576 bytes) transfers
+- `--block 1M` performs writes using 1M (1,048,576 bytes) transfers.
+Since
+  we're generating an 8 MiB file using 8 threads, this test will have each thread write exactly 1 MiB at different offsets.
 - `--blockvaralgo fast` uses the "fast" algorithm for filling the write I/O buffers with randomized data
 - `--blockvarpct 0` generates new random data in 0% of the write blocks (i.e., every write will contain the same randomized data)
 - `--sync` calls sync after every step of the test to ensure that we capture the performance of writing data down to persistent media